HerpDerpinstine/bHapticsOSC/README.md

 ### VRCHAT USAGE:

-- Be sure you are on VRChat's Open-Beta branch.
+- Make sure you are on VRChat's Open-Beta branch.

 1) Follow the normal [USAGE](#usage) guide above.
 2) Change into a bHapticsOSC Compatible Avatar.